 However, the rates at the View Hotel and Goulding’s Lodge tend to be higher than at Monument Valley lodging further away.
 So if you’re after a Monument Valley stay on a budget you should look into the other options for Monument Valley places to stay.

 As the View Hotel and Goulding’s Lodge sit so great for exploring Monument Valley they also often book up long in advance.
-So make sure that you book as early as possible if you want lodging with the best access and Monument Valley views.
+So make sure that you book as early as possible if you want accommodation in Monument Valley.

-In conclusion, the View Hotel and Goulding’s Lodge are the best Monument Valley places to stay for ultimate access and park views.
-At the Monument Valley hotels you stay with great views just minutes away from the adventure.
+In conclusion, the View Hotel and Goulding’s Lodge are the best Monument Valley places to stay for park access and views.
+They offer Monument Valley lodging with beautiful views just minutes away from the park adventure.
 No other options for where to stay in Monument Valley and vicinity sit as conveniently and uniquely.

 - Driving distance: 0 mi